colindoyle0000/colindoyle-website/content/torts-material/slides/1s23-workers.md

 ---

-# [fit] How do alternatives to tort teach us about tort?
+# How do alternatives to tort teach us about tort?

 1. They influence tort litigation
 2. They affect substantive doctrine